scheinerman/LatexPrint.jl/README.md

 line (just like `print`).

-These functions rely on `latex_form` which converts a Julia object into an `ASCIIString` representation in its LaTeX form:
+These functions rely on `latex_form` which converts a Julia object into an `String` representation in its LaTeX form:

 ```julia
 julia> latex_form(x)